-Ronald Reagan designated Iran a “state sponsor of terrorism” after the Beirut barracks bombing
+Reagan designates Iran a “state sponsor of terrorism” after the Beirut barracks bombing

-The Reagan administration secretly provided weapons and funds to Iran
+The Reagan administration secretly provides weapons and funds to Iran

 In public, Reagan continued a strong sanctions stance against Iran on the national stage.
 But behind the scenes, his administration officials were funneling money and arms to Iran in exchange for Americans taken hostage by Iran-backed terrorists in Lebanon despite the arms embargo—in what would later become known as the Iran-Contra Affair.

 In 1987, the United States purchased Iranian oil for its Strategic Petroleum Reserve.
-Congress was appalled and scolded Reagan.
 Under political pressure, Reagan outlawed all imports from the U.S. to Iran.
 However, he painted the move as a necessary response to Iranian aggression.
 “We are taking these economic measures only after repeated but unsuccessful attempts to reduce tensions with Iran and in response to the continued and increasingly bellicose behavior of the Iranian Government,” Reagan told the nation in a statement about the trade embargo.

-Bill Clinton banned U.S. companies from making oil deals with Iran
+Clinton bans U.S. companies from making oil deals with Iran

 In 1995, Conoco and Iran announced a $1 billion contract that would give the U.S.-owned company unprecedented access to two Iranian oil fields.
 The Clinton administration leapt into action, claiming the contract threatened national security.
 Conoco backed out of the deal and Clinton banned U.S. companies from participating in oil deals with Iran.
 This was further consolidated by the 1996 Iran and Libya Sanctions Act, a law that called for the U.S. to establish “multilateral trade sanctions” against Iran.
 Sanctions against Iran were now the law of the land.